Floating Filter Component

 onParentFilterChanged() needs to provide two properties:

-applyButton=true.
-If true the filter is changed AND applied, if it is false, is only changed.
+truethe filter is changed AND applied, otherwise if it is

 - model: The model object that represents the new filter state.

-If the user removes the content of the input box, the filter its removed.
+If the user removes the content of the input box, the filter is removed.

 Note that in this example:

-currentParentModel():parentModeltake and receive model objects that correspond to the model for the number filter
+currentParentModel()take and receive model objects that correspond to the model for the Number filter

-- Since this floating filters are providing a subset of the functionality of their parent filter, which can
+- Since these floating filters are providing a subset of the functionality of their parent filter, which can

-floatingFilterParamsfor all the medal columns have an additional param that is used to customise the font color of the floating filter input text box
+floatingFilterParamsfor all the medal columns have an additional param that is used to customise the font colour of the floating filter input text box

-setModel(model)takes an object that can be of ay type.
-If the value passed is numeric then the filter gets applied with a condition of greater than
+NumberFilter.setModel(model)takes an object that can be of any type.
+If the value passed is numeric then the filter gets applied with a condition of greater than.

 params.onFloatingFilterChanged(modelToAccept)every time the user changes the slider value.
 This will cause an automatic call into

-onFloatingFilterChanged(change)IS NOT implemented.
-Every time the user changes the input value the filter gets updated automatically.
-If this method was implemented it would get call it every time the floating filter would change, and it would delegate to it the responsibility to perform the filtering.
+NumberFilter.onFloatingFilterChanged(change)is not implemented, every time the user changes the input value the filter gets updated automatically.
+If this method was implemented it would get called every time the floating filter would change, and would be responsible for performing the filtering.

-If you want to provide only a custom filter but don't want to provide a custom floating filter, you can implement the
+If you want to provide a custom filter but don't want to provide an equivalent custom floating filter, you can implement the

-Filter.getModelAsString() and you will get for free a read-only floating filter.
+filter.getModelAsString() and you will get a read-only floating filter for free.

-This example uses the previous custom filter implementing method
+This example uses the previous custom filter but implementing the

-have a read-only floating filter that gets updated as you change the values from their parent filter
+has a read-only floating filter that gets updated as you change the values from the main filter.

 The following example illustrates a complex scenario.
 All the columns have floating filters.
 The first 6 columns (Athlete to Sport) have the standard provided floating filters.
 The last 4 (Gold to Total) have custom filters and custom floating filters that use jQuery sliders.